dvajs/dva/docs/guide/develop-complex-spa.md

 This can be done with the dva community's `dva-model-extend` library.

-From another angle, you can also generate a model through a factory function, such as:
+From another perspective, you could also generate a model through a factory function, for example:

 ```JavaScript
 function createModel(options) {